Amtrak Accident Attorneys

 Amtrak Trains Are Old

-As Amtrak has been given tens of billions of dollars of federal money—but has never had a self-sustaining year of operation—it makes sense that Amtrak is beginning to have more accidents.
+Amtrak has been given tens of billions in federal money—but has never had a self-sustaining year of operation.
+It's no wonder that Amtrak is beginning to have more accidents.

 The government only has so much money to provide Amtrak, and Amtrak has no money to make suggested improvements to certain tracks or trains.
 For this reason, it wouldn’t be surprising to see the number of Amtrak accidents continue to rise as “suggestible” Amtrak rails or trains go unfixed due to monetary issues.
 For example, Amtrak cannot upgrade its own infrastructure.